 Oakland, CA – The WCIRB has released its report on workers’ compensation losses and expenses for 2018.
 The report is prepared annually pursuant to Section 11759.1 of the California Insurance Code.

 Key findings in the report include:

-To view a copy of the report, visit the Research section of WCIRB.com or clicking here:
+The report is available in the Research section of WCIRB.com or here:

 Source: CA WCIRB